csswizardry/csswizardry.github.com/_posts/2023-10-16-what-is-the-maximum-max-age.md

 > date approximately one year from the time the response is sent.
 HTTP/1.1
 > servers SHOULD NOT send `Expires` dates more than one year in the future.

-Historically—_very_ historically—caching was bound to <q>approximately one year
+Historically — _very_ historically — caching was bound to <q>approximately one year
 from the time the response is sent</q>.
 This restriction was introduced by the long defunct `Expires` header, and we’re talking about `max-age`, which is a `Cache-Control` directive.
 Does `Cache-Control` say anything different?